When people see our slides, they often ask us: “What is all that stuff there on the left side of your slides and how do I get them on mine?”

 You can include as much or as little formatting guidance as you want, but our recommendation is that you should include the font styles (spelled out), font sizes, outline weights, hard code the fill colors to match the theme colors that should be used within your presentation, and include the RGB or HSL codes for your colors (see explanation below).

-If you use additional formatting elements in your presentations like drop shadows, bevels, etc., you could additionally add those to your formatting guides.
+If you use additional formatting elements in your presentations like drop shadows, bevels, etc., you can add those to your Formatting Guides.

 Another thing we recommend doing is typing in the formatting guide color codes in two different places: